Zagrios/bs-manager/README.md

   <h1><b>More Information</b></h1>
 </div>
 <div>
-  <p>BSManager has an active community and a support team ready to assist you with any questions or issues you may encounter.</p>
+  <p><a href="https://github.com/Zagrios/bs-manager">BSManager</a> has an active community and a support team ready to assist you with any questions or issues you may encounter.</p>
 </div>

 <!--